techtore/quotivational-api/README.md

 # Quotivational

-Quotivational is a JavaSCript web applicatio that allows a user to keep track of motivational quotations and their authors.
+Quotivational is a JavaScript web application that allows a user to keep track of motivational quotations and their authors.
 It is built using a Ruby on Rails API utilizing a has_many and belongs_to association.

 # Installation